Rohrmannresearch-TitlelineInNewFont!.jpg

 <in collaboration with Prof. I. Bishop (Univ. of Melbourne) & Prof. T. Daniel (University of Arizona/USA)>

-Note: Partially funded by UoM grant; was on hold but did re-commence in 2006; aim: to critically test the 'presentation validity' of computer-based simulation and virtual-reality techniques.
+Note: Partially funded by University grant; was on hold but did re-commence in 2006; aim: to critically test the 'presentation validity' of computer-based simulation and virtual-reality techniques.
+Data collection: Melbourne University environment (Study ASM).
 Now converted into Project VEP.

 [VEP] Virtual environment presentations - perception and appraisal